qeesung/gitaly/doc/backpressure.md

 ## Errors

-With concurrency limiting as well as rate limiting, Gitaly will respond with a structured gRPC error of the type `gitalypb.LimitError` with a `Message` field that describes the error, and a `BackoffDuration` field that provides the client with a time when it is safe to retry.
+With concurrency limiting and rate limiting, Gitaly responds with a structured gRPC `gitalypb.LimitError` error with:

+- A `Message` field that describes the error.
+- A `BackoffDuration` field that provides the client with a time when it is safe to retry.
   If 0, it means it should never retry.

-Gitaly clients (gitlab-shell, workhorse, rails) all need to parse this error and return sensible error messages to the end user.
+Gitaly clients (`gitlab-shell`, `workhorse`, Rails) must parse this error and return sensible error messages to the end user.
 For example:

 - Something trying to clone using HTTP or SSH.